 Reward cards carrying appealing images and subject matter began to be produced in the 1880’s as a marketing strategy; they were included free with packaged goods as a reward for the purchase.
 Since these cards were produced as collectables and were not meant to be mailed, descriptive information as well as advertising was usually placed on their backs.
-They were issued in sets to encourage multiple product sales among those anxious to collect them.
+They were issued in sets to encourage sales among those anxious to collect them.
 Reward cards were usually larger than trade cards but not quite up to that of a standard sized postcard.
 Cigarette cards eventually became the most popular form of all reward cards.

 In Great Britain another type of reward card appeared between the 1880’s and the 1920’s.
 These cards were issued by schools on a quarterly basis to act as a reward for good attendance by students.
-They were initially produced in a standard postcard size, and without advertising on their backs they could be mailed.
-A wide variety of subjects such as animals, plants, ships, scenery, and fairy tales appeared on them, which were mostly rendered by drawn illustration.
-In 1903 these cards were printed in larger sizes, making them impossible to mail without trimming them down.
+They were initially produced in a standard postcard size, and without advertising on their backs so they could be mailed.
+A wide variety of subjects such as animals, plants, ships, scenery, and fairy tales appeared on them, which were mostly rendered through drawn illustration.
+In 1903 these cards were being printed in larger sizes, making them impossible to mail without trimming them down.
 As they became difficult to place in standard sized albums their collectability and popularity declined.

 Richkrome is a brand name for an early type of photochrome postcard printed by the Steelograph Company in New York City during the 1950’s.
-It utilized a tricolor printing method on line block plates.
+They were produced in line block utilizing tricolor printing.

-A ring-size gage is a type of trade card used by jewelers in which twelve holes were die cut to exactly match numbered ring sizes.
+A ring-size gage is a tool used by jewelers in which twelve holes were die cut into card stock to exactly match numbered ring sizes.
 These were eventually adapted to trade cards where advertising for the store would be printed on one side and instructions for use on the other.
-While most of these cards were produced in a simple black & white, many early cards can also be found in chromolithography.
+While most of these cards were produced in a simple black & white, many early cards can also be found printed in chromolithography.
 They were in use from the 1860’s well into the 20th century.